Skip to content

 Documentation defaultYes — every change ships with notesVariable — often weak unless explicitly contracted

-Best forNew products, design-heavy work, GDPR-heavy workWell-scoped backlog work, mature product, cost-sensitive long-term staffing
+Best forNew products, design-heavy work, residency-sensitive work, low rework toleranceWell-scoped backlog work, mature product, cost-sensitive long-term staffing

 The hourly-rate fallacy.

-That math holds only if the work takes the same number of hours.
-It rarely does.
+That math holds only if the work takes the same number of hours and ships at the same quality.
+It rarely does both.

-(Real numbers will vary by team, by stack, by sector.
+(Real numbers vary by team, by stack, by sector.
 The pattern doesn't.)

 Three founder situations where offshore is the right call.